 The Regulator approves the renewable energy fee and cogeneration fee that should be paid by all the electricity customers proportionally to their consumption.
-In 2021, the amount of electricity produced from renewable energy resources reached 50% of net production, including hydropower plants with installed capacity more than 5 MW.
-It is a slight drop from 2018, when the share of the renewable energy was 54%.
+In 2022, the amount of electricity produced from renewable energy resources reached 61% of net production, including hydropower plants with installed capacity more than 5 MW.
 This decline in the production of the green energy can be explained by different amount of water in the Daugava river and some minor effect also due to the suspension of the support scheme (end of the support term, fraudulent actions in generation, etc.).